Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Related Work

-Currently, progress for the real-time application using the contact-implicit approach in the direct transcription method has been made for model predictive control in~\citet{Manchester3,aydinoglu2022real,aydinoglu2023consensus}. \citet{aydinoglu2022real,aydinoglu2023consensus} tackle the MPCC problem using the alternating direction method of multipliers (ADMM), where the linear complementarity problem (LCP) constraints are enforced in the sub-problems within the ADMM iterations.
+Currently, progress for the real-time model predictive control has been made in~\citet{Manchester3,aydinoglu2022real,aydinoglu2023consensus}. \citet{aydinoglu2022real,aydinoglu2023consensus} tackle the MPCC problem using the alternating direction method of multipliers (ADMM), where the linear complementarity problem (LCP) constraints are enforced in the sub-problems within the ADMM iterations.
 Within these sub-problems, they handle smaller-scale mixed-integer quadratic programs (MIQP).
 This approach significantly reduces the complexity of the combinatorial search problems as compared to solving a singular large MIQP for the MPCC problem about the entire horizon.
 This approach enables real-time MPC for multi-contact systems, such as manipulation arms interacting with multiple rigid spheres, without a priori information about contact.

 \citet{Manchester3} enforce the contact dynamics using a time-varying LCP approximated about the reference trajectory.
 By utilizing a pre-computation and structure-exploiting interior point solver for this LCP, they could achieve real-time computation for contact-implicit MPC.
-Through the use of an interior-point method (IPM) to solve the LCP, they compute smooth gradients using the central path parameter, which relaxes the complementarity constraints.
-These smooth gradients offer information about other contact modes.
+By employing an interior-point method to solve the LCP, they compute smooth gradients using the central path parameter, relaxing the complementarity constraints and providing information about other contact modes.
 While this approach is capable of identifying new contact modes online, it relies on a reference trajectory computed offline in a contact-implicit manner~\citep{Manchester2}.
 This dependency requires distinct reference trajectories for different tasks, ultimately restricting the range of achievable motion types to the capabilities of offline trajectory optimization.